ibm-cloud-docs/Cloudant/getting-started.md

   ```
   {: codeblock}

-2. Use Python code to 'step' through the data and convert it into JSON documents.
+2. Use Python code to "step" through the data and convert it into JSON documents.
   Each document is stored in the database:

   ```python